benwerd/development/Plan.md

 # Colleague name - Professional Development plan

 The aim of this plan is to help me support you in your ongoing professional development.
 I want you to be able to achieve your career goals - not just at this company, but beyond.
-Your goals don’t have to be related to ForUsAll’s business.
+Your goals don’t have to be related to our business.
 They’re for you.

 ## What is your personal mission statement?